 The colour of the car you drive ‘speaks’ a lot more about your personality than you think.

 Colour reflects a lot more than light.
 It also reflects cultural changes and sociological shifts.
 For instance, did you know grey is fast becoming popular in many countries which are facing an economic slowdown?
-That’s because people in these countries are feeling grey and their colour choices reflects their emotions.
-Will grey be seen more in 2020?
+That’s because people in these countries are feeling grey and their colour choices reflect their emotions.
+Will grey be seen more in 2023?
 Hope not.

 There was a time when the only colour you could have for your car was black – think Ford Model T – but the world of automobiles is now hugely different and you can have your car painted in the colour of your choice, for a price of course.